jcfr/freepn_marketing_website/src/posts/post_three.md

 -   sorting files on index page
 -   **link articles on index page**
--   finish index page styling
+-   **finish index page initial styling**
 -   insert footer social links
+-   blog index page pagination
 -   terms page
 -   add blockquote styling on md pages
+-   404.html (must be in root of project next to index.html)

 > "You miss 100% of the shots you take" -- Albert Einstein